crowdsecurity/crowdsec-docs/crowdsec-docs/docs/notification_plugins/telegram.md

 Telegram can be integrated with CrowdSec by using the HTTP plugin.
 Enable it by following these [instructions](/notification_plugins/http.md) .

-Then replace the `chat_id` and the `TELEGRAM_API_KEY` of the plugin's config so that it send the events to your Telegram chat.
+Replace `chat_id` within the format section so that it send the events to your Telegram chat.
+If you need to get your chat ID, follow the instructions [here](https://stackoverflow.com/questions/32423837/telegram-bot-how-to-get-a-group-chat-id).

+Replace `XXX:YYY` within the URL section with your Telegram BOT API key.
+If you need to generate a BOT API key, follow the instructions [here](https://core.telegram.org/bots#how-do-i-create-a-bot).

 An example configuration: